Leaving

 holidays).

-- Confirmation that all Univeristy property (including IT devices) will be returned.
+- Confirmation that all University property (including IT devices) will be returned.

 - The following mandatory information for HESA purposes